Machine Learning in Plain Language

 The difference with countries at the bottom of the ranking is noticeably large.
 Romania (3.1%), Poland (5.9%) and Bulgaria (6.5%) score lowest, showing a clear divide within Europe.

-The Netherlands benefits from unique advantages that stimulate AI adoption.
-According to the Digital Decade Country Report (2024), 82.7% of the Dutch population has a basic level of digital skills – the highest score in the EU.
+Europe benefits from unique advantages that stimulate AI adoption.
+According to the Digital Decade Country Reports (2024), leading European countries show high levels of digital skills – with some reaching over 80% basic digital literacy rates.

-Dutch companies show strong growth in specific AI applications.
-Text mining and natural language processing lead the way, as confirmed by recent EU research (2025) showing that the Netherlands consistently delivers strong performance in these technologies.
+European companies show strong growth in specific AI applications.
+Text mining and natural language processing lead the way, as confirmed by recent EU research (2025) showing that European leaders consistently deliver strong performance in these technologies.

 The size distribution, however, reveals a familiar challenge.
-According to Eurostat analysis (2025), larger enterprises lead the charge, with 59.2% of companies with more than 500 employees embracing AI, compared to just 17.8% of smaller businesses.
+According to Eurostat analysis (2025), larger enterprises lead the charge, with over 50% of companies with more than 500 employees embracing AI, compared to under 20% of smaller businesses.

-Early adoption with growing European competition requires strategic acceleration.
+Strong regulatory frameworks with growing global competition require strategic acceleration.

-The Information and Communication sector showed substantial growth, with AI usage rising from 37% to 58% within a year.
+The Information and Communication sector showed substantial growth across Europe.
 According to European market analysis (2024), AI technologies were most used by companies in the information and communication sector (48.7%) and professional, scientific and technical service areas (30.5%).

 According to recent EU research (2025), the influence of lack of relevant expertise is increasing, while identified factors include lack of clarity about legal consequences and data protection and privacy.